Pretreatment in the Home

 Keep your sanitary sewer working properly

-Follow these simple DOs and DON'Ts to help prevent sewer backups and avoid expensive plumbing and cleanup bills.
+Follow these simple DOs and DON'Ts to Be G.R.O.S.S. and help prevent sewer backups and avoid expensive plumbing and cleanup bills.

-DO: Collect grease in a container and dispose of it in the garbage.
+DO: Collect fats, oils and grease (FOG) in a container and dispose of it in the garbage.

 DO: Place food scraps in the garbage for disposal with solid waste.

-DO: Place a wastebasket in the bathroom to dispose of solid waste.
-(Disposable diapers and personal hygiene products do not belong in the sewer system.)
+DO: Place a wastebasket in the bathroom to dispose of personal hygiene products.
+(Disposable diapers, feminine products, facial tissue, cotton swabs, “flushable wipes” and personal hygiene products DO NOT belong in the sewer system.)

-DONT: Use the sewer to dispose of food scraps.
+DON’T: Use the drain to dispose of food scraps.

 DON’T: Plant trees with shallow, spreading root systems near your sewer lateral.
 Tree roots seek water sources, such as cracked sewer lines.
 Once the roots have penetrated the line through cracks, the roots can create a dense mat and trap materials.

 ‘Flushable’ wipes should NOT be flushed

 Yes, they will flush but what happens after you flush a ‘flushable’ wipe can be detrimental to your home’s plumbing system and the city’s water treatment facilities!